yflyzhang/simpleR1/README.md

-# simpleR1: A simple implementation of DeepSeek R1 using GRPO
+<h1 align="center"> simpleR1: A simple implementation of DeepSeek R1 using GRPO</h1>

 **simpleR1** is a simple implementation of DeepSeek R1, a large language model designed for reasoning tasks like math and code.
 This repository builds upon Hugging Face's TRL GRPO Trainer and the [open-r1](https://github.com/huggingface/open-r1) project, with a focus on ease of use and enhanced training features.